 If your employee is eligible for Statutory Maternity Pay (SMP) or Maternity Allowance, the normal rules apply, and they are entitled to claim up to 39 weeks of statutory pay or allowance.

 Just a reminder that employees who qualify for SMP, will still be eligible for 90% of their average weekly earnings in the first 6 weeks, followed by 33 weeks of pay paid at 90% of their average weekly earnings or the statutory flat rate (whichever is lower).
 The statutory flat rate is currently £148.68 a week, rising to £151.20 a week from April 2020.

 If you offer enhanced (earnings related) contractual pay to women on Maternity Leave, this is included as wage costs that you can claim through the scheme.

 The same principles apply where your employee qualifies for contractual adoption, paternity or shared parental pay.

 REMEMBER: You do not need to place all your employees on furlough.
-However, those employees who you do place on furlough cannot undertake ANY work for you.
+And those employees who you do place on furlough can undertake some work for you.